Guides to shaping great products

 The company also has a successful B2B model with on-site training for corporate clients.

-By combining different B2C and B2B models, Udacity managed to increase its revenue by 260% in 2020.
+By combining different B2C and B2B models, Udacity managed to increase its revenue by 260% in 2020, reaching $100M three years later.

 A self-service portal we built for them can be easily customized for any organization, be it a professional association, a political party, or a business entity.